hnygd/ansible-pot-foundation/README.md

 ifconfig_untrusted="inet 192.168.1.1 netmask 255.255.255.0"
 ```

-Or it might already be configured that way if FreeBSD was installed with the [https://depenguin.me](depenguin.me installer).
+Or it might already be configured that way if FreeBSD was installed with the [depenguin.me installer](https://depenguin.me).

 ## Installation